IMPROVING OUTCOMES THROUGH COORDINATED CARE

-Conscience Community Network (CCN) – a network of Illinois nonprofit service providers – is collaborating with the Illinois Department of Children and Family Services (DCFS) to serve youth dually-involved in both the child welfare and juvenile justice systems.
-CCN provides enrolled youth with intensive case coordination, development and facilitation of a Family Team, and timely access to needed services, including evidence-based treatments.
+Conscience Community Network (CCN) – a network of Illinois nonprofit service providers – is collaborating with the Illinois Department of Children and Family Services (DCFS) to provide Wraparound programming to youth and families.
+CCN provides enrolled youth and families with intensive case coordination, development and facilitation of a Family Team, and timely access to needed services, including evidence-based treatments.

 The Dually Involved Youth Project aims to:

 Develop a positive support team for the youth

 - In guardianship/custody of the Department of Children and Family Services (DCFS)

 - From and living in Cook, Lake, Will, DuPage, and/or Kane counties